Skagerrak: Geography

 The Skagerrak is 240 km long and between 80 and 140 km wide.
 It deepens toward the Norwegian coast, reaching over 700 m at the Norwegian Trench.
 Some ports along the Skagerrak are Oslo, Larvik and Kristiansand in Norway, Skagen, Hirtshals and Hanstholm in Denmark and Uddevalla, Lysekil and Strömstad in Sweden.

-The Skagerrak has an average salinity of 80 practical salinity units, which is very low, close to that of brackish water, but comparable to most other coastal waters.
 The area available to biomass is about 3600 km2 and includes a wide variety of habitats, from shallow sandy and stony reefs in Sweden and Denmark to the depths of the Norwegian trench.

 Extent

 The International Hydrographic Organization defines the limits of the Skagerrak as follows:

 On the West.
 A line joining Hanstholm (57°07′N 8°36′E) and the Naze (Lindesnes, 58°N 7°E).

 On the Southeast.
 The Northern limit of the Kattegat [A line joining Skagen (The Skaw, North Point of Denmark) and Paternosterskären (57°54′N 11°27′E) and thence Northeastward through the shoals to Tjörn Island].